machine-learning-apps/self-hosted-k8s-runner/README.md

 The scripts in this repo will use a k8s namespace called `actions`.
 If this namespace is not available it will be created for you.

 1. Create a [Personal Access Token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
-From the [documentation](https://developer.github.com/v3/actions/self_hosted_runners/), "Access tokens require repo scope for private repos and public_repo scope for public repos".  **Note: you should only have to do this once per cluster.
-You should use a service account, not a personal account as this will be used to register your runner with your repositories.**  Store your PAT in an enviornment variable named `ACTIONS_PAT`.
+From the [documentation](https://developer.github.com/v3/actions/self_hosted_runners/), "Access tokens require repo scope for private repos and public_repo scope for public repos".  **You should use a service account, not a personal account as this will be used to register your runner with your repositories.
+Finally, you should only do this if you are confident that your kubernetes cluster is secure as anyone with access to your cluster will be able to obtain this token.**

+Store your PAT in an enviornment variable named `ACTIONS_PAT`.
 You can do this in the terminal like so:

     > export ACTIONS_PAT={YOUR_PAT}

-2. Apply these secrets to your K8s cluster, along with role bindings to the `actions` namespace:
+2. Store these secrets to your K8s cluster, along with role bindings to the `actions` namespace:

     > ./k8s_setup/setup.sh

-    By default, this script will not update secrets if one already exists in your cluster.
+    By default, this script will not update secrets for self-hosted runners if one already exists in your cluster.
 You can override this with a `--force-update` flag:

     > ./k8s_setup/setup.sh --force-update

-##  3. Deploy A Self Hosted Runner
+##  3. Deploy A Self Hosted Runner For A GitHub Repo

+You must perform the below steps for each repository you want to bind self-hosted runners to.
+While it is possible to create [a self-hosted runner for an organization](https://github.blog/changelog/2020-04-22-github-actions-organization-level-self-hosted-runners/), the tools in this repo currently only support repo-level self hosted runners.

 ###  3.1.
 Set Environment Variables